 - use conflict resolution strategies effectively in University, on-campus clinical simulation, and off-campus clinical learning settings • integrate constructive criticism received in University, on-campus clinical simulation, and off-campus clinical learning settings. • correctly judge when a nursing intervention requires additional assistance and seek help from the NYU Meyers clinical instructor, preceptor, or appropriate agency health care team member.

 Video Recording Policy In the Clinical Simulation Learning Center (CSLC) scenarios as well as practice/remediation sessions are professionally videotaped and may be used for educational purposes (debriefing and/or faculty development).
 The videos may be shared only with students, faculty, or the CSLC staff involved.
 Students are not permitted to remove, release, or make publicly available any recordings or photos of simulation sessions.
-New York University Meyers College of Nursing has the absolute rights and permission, with respect to the photographs and video recordings taken of me or in which I may be included with others.
+New York University Meyers College of Nursing has the absolute rights and permission, concerning the photographs and video recordings taken of me or in which I may be included with others.
 Photography and video recording on personal devices are prohibited by students and faculty in the CSLC.